 Receive email or text notification when this page is updated

 The 2008 Bellevue Parks & Natural Areas Levy includes $2.5 million to acquire, develop or enhance parks and open space in the Bridle Trails neighborhood.
 Based on community input, the city in January 2011 purchased a property at 2402 134th Ave.
 NE (referred to as the Northeast 24th Street site) for development as a park.
-A plan for the new park was developed in 2012, and is currently in the permit phase.
-Construction is expected to begin in 2014.
+A plan for the new park was developed in 2012.
+Permit review is now complete, and we expect construction to begin in mid-summer, with completion in October 2014.

 Working with the Bridle Trails Community Club (BTCC), the city solicited ideas for parks and open space from the Bridle Trails neighborhood.
 Neighborhood outreach included surveys, newsletters, neighborhood block and park parties, multiple BTCC and neighborhood meetings.
 The community provided more than 100 project location and program suggestions.